LennertSaerens1/PongOnNes/readme.md

 This project is a collaborative effort by Karel Roelandt, Bram Sprenger, Lennert Saerens, and Thymme Mouchrique.
 During development, we utilized Visual Studio and the MesenX emulator to ensure a smooth and efficient workflow.

 # Instructions to Build and Debug the Project
+This project includes a default build folder.
+If your objective does not involve making modifications, you can simply access the build folder to obtain and run the final build.

 ### Prerequisites
 - Alchemy65 (for Visual Studio Code integration)